JordanWCotton/codeFuseR/README.md

 will be developed more over time.

 <b>Current issues:</b> <br />
 -The way that js is evaluated presents a security risk if ran on anything other than the file protocol.
 This website in its current form should only be ran locally.

--Currently the website does not scale down to smaller screens smoothly, and will not display correctly on mobile devices.

 -The coding windows do not allow the use of normal word processing functionality, such as the tab keys.

 The above issues will be the first to be addressed, and more will be added as I revise this project.